Updated on July 31, 2021: The national pause on evictions issued by the Centers for Disease Control And Prevention has expired.

 Do renters still have to pay rent in Colorado?

 Yes.
-The CDC moratorium says that renters must keep making their best efforts to pay rent.
+The CDC moratorium, when it was active, said that renters must keep making their best efforts to pay rent.

 Failure to pay rent also means that the tenant is building up a debt to their landlord.
-That debt could be grounds for eviction if and when the moratorium expires.
+That debt could be grounds for eviction now that the moratorium is expired.
 And that debt can follow renters even after they leave a property.
 Some landlords will send rental debt to collections agencies, which can damage renters’ credit and hurt their ability to find new housing or take on other debt.

 Can I be charged late fees in Colorado?

 Yes.
 For a while, the state banned landlords from charging late fees.
-But it has been allowed again since late April because Governor Jared Polis let an order lapse.
+But it has been allowed again since late April because Polis let an order lapse.
 Late fees can be assessed for any month going forward, but they cannot be issued retroactively for earlier months.
 Some large apartment buildings have begun warning that they will issue late fees again.
+A new law could curb some of those fees.
+For example, the law prevents landlords from charging a fee on late rent if the payment is not more than seven days late, and fees cannot total more than $50 or more than five percent of the owed rent.

 How can I tell if I’m facing eviction?